 The mature average standing volume is derived from management forest inventory data statistically analyzed using "R".
 The sampling error and RME for each stratum is given below (Table 23).
 The forest management inventory of Dawathang FMU is designed based on the entire forest type and not based on individual stratum.
 Therefore, the average standing volume obtained from the analyzed data is kept the same irrespective of the stratum.
-Hence, the average standing volume for mixed conifer and fir strata is considered as 362.53m3/ha with a standard error of 13.36%.
+Hence, the average standard error of 13.36%.
 The reliable minimum estimate of standing volume thus obtained was 314m3/ha for mixed conifer and Fir strata.
 Average standing volume for Blue Pine Forest is 176.64m3/ha with standard error of 24.14%.
-However, the reliable minimum estimate of standing volume for Blue Pine is thus kept at 133.99m3/ha.
+However, the reliable minimum estimate of standing volume for standing volume for Blue Pine Forest is 133.99m3/ha.